-The cone is a lot wider than your dog’s head, so learning how to move through usual spaces can be tricky.
+The cone is much wider than your dog’s head, so learning to move through usual spaces can be tricky.
 Be sure to guide them and move anything that may trip them up.

 02: Stay close and cuddly

-It’s likely that your dog will need a little extra help, so stay close by to lend some support (this also doubles as a great excuse not to leave the couch).
+Your dog will likely need a little extra help, so stay close by to lend some support (this also doubles as a great excuse not to leave the couch).

 03: Give your dog all the praise

 When your pup shows good behavior with the collar, give them compliments (a little extra attention never hurts).
-The boost of confidence will help your pet know that they’re doing the right thing and get used to the e-collar faster.
+The confidence boost will help your pet know that they’re doing the right thing and get used to the cone faster.

 04: Take the cone off for meals

-Your pet’s eating space may need to be reimagined given the shape and size of the e-collar.
-Most dogs learn to eat with an e-collar but in some cases, it’s too tricky.
-To make mealtimes a breeze, it’s OK to remove it for eating and put it back on immediately afterward.
-Be sure to keep an eye on them when the cone is off.
+Your pet’s eating space may need to be reimagined, given the shape and size of the cone.
+Most dogs learn to eat with a cone on, but in some cases, pups struggle.
+To make mealtimes a breeze, removing the e-collar for eating and putting it back on immediately afterward is OK.
+Just keep a close eye on them when the cone is off.

 05: Safe fun is encouraged

-Don’t feel guilty for enforcing the e-collar.
-It’s necessary for your pet’s speedy (and safe) recovery to keep it on at all times (with the possible exception of meals).
+Don’t feel guilty for enforcing the cone.
+It’s necessary for your pet’s speedy (and safe) recovery to keep it on at all times (except for meals).
 And your pup can still have safe fun — follow the doctor’s orders when it comes to playtime, but make sure to still keep things fun.